 run and check the output:

-Python scripts can be run interactively by typing them directly into the UART window.
+Python scripts can be run interactively by typing them directly in the UART window.

 2.1.3.
-How to Change a different python script
+How to Run a different python script

 This script uses standard python3 syntax.
-Suppose we have updated this script, so how to make it run in the microcontroller?
+Suppose we have already modified this script, so how to run it on the device?

 The interesting part is, pikascript uses a method similar to java, i.e. it is semi-compiled and semi-interpreted.
-For example, classes and methods are to be compiled, while method-calls and object-creation/destruction are to be interpreted at runtime. .
+For example, the pikascript compiler compiles classes and methods, while PikaVM interprets method-calls and object-creation/destruction at runtime.

 The pikascript compilation is a two-step process:

-Use the c compiler to compile all the c source files, and then download the generated image into the microcontroller.
+Using the ordinary c compiler to compile all the c source files and generate an executable image for the target device.

 rust-msc-vxx.yy.zz.exe to run the pika precompiler which is written in Rust.